HRT: which type is right for you?

 Tablets

-One of the easiest and most common ways of taking HRT (either combined or estrogen-only) is in tablet form.
+One of the easiest and most common ways of taking HRT (either combined or oestrogen-only) is in tablet form.
 You simply need to remember to take your pill once a day.

 Try it if…